Michigan Highways: Since 1997.

 1958 (July 3) – The seven miles of divided US-41/M-28 highway from Marquette westerly to Negaunee that were officially established the previous November are completed and opened to traffic, with the former alignment, already officially transferred to local control, no longer being "marked-and-maintained" as a state trunkline route.

-1959 (Dec 20)The Houghton-Hancock Lift Bridge opens to traffic, replacing the old swing bridge completed in 1905.
-The following taken from "Historic Highway Bridges of Michigan" by Charles K Hyde (1993, Wayne State University Press, ISBN 0-8143-2448-7):
+1959 (Dec 20, 8:00am) Updated 2026-01The Houghton-Hancock Lift Bridge (officially the Portage Lake Lift Bridge) is completed and opens to traffic, replacing the old swing bridge completed in 1895 (and rebuilt in 1906 after an accident with a boat), which is then removed.
+The following taken from "Historic Highway Bridges of Michigan" by Charles K Hyde (1993, Wayne State University Press, ISBN 978-0814324486):

 The state of Michigan completed the present bridge in 1959 at a cost of $13 million...
 The Houghton-Hancock Bridge is a double-deck structure, with a fout-lane roadway on the upper deck and railroad tracks on the lower deck.
 The bridge has a total lengh of 1,310 feet, with a lift span 268 feet long, supported by twin steel towers 180 feet tall.
-When trains use the bridge [which hasn't happened since the 1980s- CJB], it remains in its lowest position, and highway traffic uses the automobile level.
+When trains use the bridge [which hasn't happened since the 1982 —CB], it remains in its lowest position, and highway traffic uses the automobile level.
 When the railroads are not using the bridge, the operator leaves the structure in an intermediate position, with vehicular traffic using the railroad deck, allowing small boats to pass underneath.
 For the passage of large ships, the main span can be raised to provide clearance of 104 feet.
 Portage Lake is part of the Keweenaw Waterway, which bisects the Keweenaw Peninsula and offers Great Lakes vessels a sheltered passage from storms, especially the gales of November.

-1962 (Sept 10) – A limited-access expressway (no private driveway access, but featuring intersections at select crossroads) US-2/US-41/M-35 bypass of downtown Gladstone is completed and opened to traffic.
-It runs from Lake Shore Dr southwest of downtown Gladstone to a point just north of jct M-35/4th Ave to the north where it merges back with the former route at the intersection of present-day Rains Dr. The former route of US-2/US-41/M-35 through downtown Gladstone via Lake Shore Dr and 9th St—as well as the one block of former M-35 along 4th Ave from 9th St to the new bypass—is turned back to local control.
-The limited access expressway project was initially supposed to have continued on through from Gladstone to Rapid River, however protests from motel and other tourist-oriented business owners along the existing highway caused the State Highway to shelve the plans for the project north of Gladstone initially, even though 40% of the right-of-way for the new expewssway alignment have been acquired at this point, mostly on the southern end of the Gladstone-Rapid River segment.
+1962 (Sept 10, Oct 20) Updated 2026-01 – A 2.205-mile long limited-access expressway (no private driveway access, but featuring intersections at select crossroads) bypass of the downtown area of Gladstone for US-2/US-41/M-35 is officially established as a state trunkline route on September 10.
+The new route runs from Lake Shore Dr southwest of downtown Gladstone to a point just north of jct M-35/4th Ave to the north where it merges back with the former route at the intersection of present-day Rains Dr. The 2.405-mile former route of US-2/US-41/M-35 through downtown Gladstone via Lake Shore Dr and 9th St—as well as the one block (0.1 mile) of former M-35 along 4th Ave from 9th St to the new bypass—is cancelled as a trunkline route but remains a "marked-and-maintained" route for 40 days.
+At that point, the new $1.1 million bypass is opened to traffic on October 30 and maintenance on the former route through downtown ceases and returns to city control.
+The limited access expressway project was initially supposed to have continued on through from Gladstone to Rapid River, however protests from motel and other tourist-oriented business owners along the existing highway caused the State Highway Dept to shelve the plans for the project north of Gladstone initially, even though 40% of the right-of-way for the new expressway alignment have been acquired at this point, mostly on the southern end of the Gladstone-Rapid River segment.

 1969 (Jan) – As part of a program by the Dept of State Highways to "eliminate all extraneous markings on state highways," the M-35 route west of Baraga is redesignated as M-38.
 The formerly concurrent US-41/M-28/M-35 from Negaunee to US-141 near Covington becomes just US-41/M-28, while what had been US-41/M-35 from there to Baraga retains just the US-41 designation.
 M-35 now terminates at US-41/M-28 between Negaunee and Marquette.